 Making charcoal, lots of it, as a soil amendment called "biochar."
-Charcoal retains water and nutrients accessible to fungi that can then transport the nutrients to plants with which to make sugars for the fungi.
+Charcoal retains water and nutrients to keep them accessible to fungi that can then transport the nutrients to plants with which to make sugars for the fungi.
 The process builds soil organic matter that consumes additional atmospheric carbon.
 In an agricultural application, these factors together retain pesticides for microbial decomposition and reduce agricultural water consumption.
-Converting fuels into charcoal is therefore both a way to make things safer for houses at lower net cost, improving groundwater quality, and making formerly needed agricultural water available elsewhere.
+Converting fuels into charcoal is therefore both a way to make things safer for houses at lower net cost, improve groundwater quality, and make agricultural water available for other uses.
 Sounds like an investment opportunity for insurance companies, doesn't it?
 We'll get to the other reason why charcoal in soil is important in Part III, with a chapter section discussing grassland soil chemistry.
-Getting Stumped Again, and Again, And Again...

-I don't let Davey do this any more, When they remove a tree, I treat the stump.
-August 2020 With all this thinning, a few words on stumps are necessary.
+With all this thinning, a few words on stumps are necessary.
 When we started in 1990, most of the stumps were rooted out with a bulldozer, so I didn't have much of an appreciation for what a mess stumps can make if left untreated.
 I kept thinning.
 Most of those stumps sprouted into wads of new trees as did those cut for PG&E (above).
 Said wads can be ten feet across and six feet high (how I learned I should treat stumps), then requiring an expensive and destructive dose of herbicides, often twice or more, and then whacking off the dead stems.
 It makes life easier to treat stumps such that I don't have so many ugly wads to dodge or kill.

-November 2017 - The oak above this madrone coppice wouldn't want this failed stump treatment Other trees don't like them either.
+other trees don't like them either.
 Treating stumps chemically is sometimes easier said than done.
 Fir requires no treatment.
 Bay and madrone are hard to kill.
 Oak is easier.
 Redwood is almost impossible (more on that later).
 It can take multiple attempts.
 The key turns out to be timing: best in early fall when the flow of sap is downward.
 This is yet another reason besides sun-scald to do forestry in the fall, accumulating and drying as much material as possible for burning without a fire hazard lying around all summer.

-Cutting stumps takes a powerful saw.
+Cutting big stumps takes a powerful saw.
 During the cut, sap falls from the stump onto the bar like releasing a finger on a straw full of runny glue that gums up the bar and chain (I'm trying release agents to pre-coat them in addition to a remover).
 Cut plane parallel to the slope, as low as possible.
 To keep dirt out of the chain and bar, first (1) I plunge the bar (DO NOT try this if you are unfamiliar with plunge cuts) and (2) I cut out the heart from the inside, pulling the chips out (cutting on the top of the bar pushes dirt into the cut and builds up a wad of chips to clear on the inside that can otherwise jam the saw.
 Once the core is removed, then (3) cut around the remaining perimeter sap wood, along the way adding wedges (W) to hold up the stump.
 Wedge off the butt when done (4).